EnnengYang/ennengyang.github.io/_pages/about.md

 # 🔥 News

 <ul class="projects-box" id="projects-box">
+<li> 2025.11: Our one paper about model merging benchmark is accepted to JMLR 2025.</li>
 <li> 2025.11: Our one paper about long-sequence recommendation is accepted to AAAI 2026.</li>
 <li> 2025.10: Our one paper about model merging is accepted to TPAMI 2025.</li>
 <li> 2025.09: Our two papers about continual model merging are accepted to NeurIPS 2025.</li>